ConlanMcNamee/yummly_example/README.md

 ```
   If you would like more information on what Observable is doing, you can go  [here](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/observable.md), for now just know it makes the API call much more manageable.

   This method takes the private url, adds on a string that will be passed through it in our app.component.ts file, and at the end concatenates a parameter that will cap our results at 10.
 The API then returns a large object filled with data in the response, which is then changed to a json object, and shortened to just the array of matches.
-If you would like to experiment on your own, remove the .matches at the end of the res.json() for the whole json object.
+If you would like to experiment on your own, remove the .matches at the end of the res.json() to return the whole json object.

   [Here](https://developer.yummly.com/documentation#Metadata) is more information on all the data sent by the Yummly API